 All this flexibility in reproduction creates lots of genetic diversity, which is great for plants adapting to new environments, or for those growing alone without another member of the species nearby, but can be vexing for the gardener saving seeds.

-F1 hybrids are commercially available seeds created by intentionally crossing two different varieties to create offspring with desirable characteristics.
-Lots of familiar and tasty veggie varieties are F1 hybrids: Sun Gold, Early Girl, Sweet 100, to name just a few common F1 tomatoes.
+F1 hybrids are commercially available seeds created by intentionally crossing two different varieties to create offspring with desirable characteristics, particularly for commercial growers.
+Lots of familiar varieties are F1 hybrids: Sun Gold, Early Girl, Sweet 100, to name just a few common F1 tomatoes.

 The solution to this problem is to know what your varieties are.
 Do not save seed from hybrids.